“Yowww,” cried The Doctor and jumped back

 open and he raced down the corridor to the medical room.
 He wondered why

-it was that the medical room was so far from the console room.
-It stood
+it was that such an important room was so far from the console room.
+It

-to reason that if it was needed it was probably needed in a hurry.
-But
+stood to reason that if it was needed it was probably needed in a hurry.

 waste disposal, even a home cinema room that Wyn and Stella used on long